-The report contains descriptions of all three training courses and must contain descriptions of the concrete technical and methodical guidance used for the commencement of the musical process, and of how the pedagogical course of development is to continue adapted to the qualifications of the individual pupil.
-The description may be based on entries in a pedagogical journal.
+The report may comprise a description of concrete technical and methodical guidance.
 Also a progressively sorted index of teaching materials (schools, other collections, individual compositions, rehearsal materials, and ensemble playing assignments) that the student is confident with and aims to use during tuition.
-The description of beginning level training must also include the following: A characterisation of the training pupil including information on tuition so far and imminent tuition.

-Scope: Max.
-20 pages excluding annexes.
+Scope of the advanced level report: Max.
+10 pages excluding annexes.
 Four copies are to be handed in.
-Examination format: